monmanaloto/EDM-Project-Mon/Finals Task 4/README.md

 - hire_date – DATE
 - manager_id – INT

-After inserting the given data in the EmployeeSalaries table, perform the following SELECT statements:
+Inserting the given data in the EmployeeSalaries table, perform the following SELECT statements:
-- Retrieve the employees along with their full names and salaries from highest paying employee to the lowest.
-- Retrieve the average salary from EmployeeData table, where the average salary exceeds $70,000.
-- Retrieve the full names of employees who earn a salary greater than $100,000.
-- Retrieve the number of employees from the EmployeeData table.

 # Outputs:
 ## 2/1